ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab04.md

 In Lecture, we will introduce the idea of separate compilation, where your C++ program may be divided among multiple source files.
 The following web page explains more about separate compilation, dividing your program up among multiple C++ and .h files, and using a Makefile.
 I strongly encourage you to read over it briefly before you proceed with the lab: [Separate Compilation and Makefiles](https://foo.cs.ucsb.edu/16wiki/index.php/C%2B%2B:_Separate_Compilation_and_Makefiles)

 ## Step 5: Writing isOdd(), isEven() and isPrime()<a name="step3"></a>

-Your first step is very simple to describe, but somewhat challenging.
-The challenge here is mostly C++ coding — we will not get into the details of the separate compilation until a bit later.

 To get started, do the following steps: